interlink-hq/interlink-kubernetes-plugin/README.md

 ![Microservice Offloading](docs/assets/diagram-tunnel.png)

-The plugin leverages Helm charts at [tcp-tunnel](src/infr/charts/tcp-tunnel) to install a TCP Tunnel for secure connections between a pair of Gateway and Bastion hosts.
+The plugin leverages Helm charts [tcp-tunnel](src/infr/charts/tcp-tunnel) to install a TCP Tunnel for secure connections between a pair of Gateway and Bastion hosts.

 Notice that the plugin takes care of installing a Bastion host in the *remote* cluster for each offloaded POD,